-I’m just back from a truly eye-opening trip to Jordan for UNICEF with a TV documentary team.
+I’m just back from a truly eye-opening trip to Jordan for UNICEF with a Channel 4 documentary team.
 We’ve been travelling the country meeting Syrian refugee families, some in formal camps like Za’atari and Azraq and others in “host communities” in the capital Amman and provincial towns.
 All have fled the fighting in Syria and made the dangerous journey, often with small babies and children, over the border into Jordan.

 Some have been living in Jordan for several years, others have just arrived.
 All have incredible stories of hardship and survival – as a film-maker, what struck me is how every single person we met is a living and breathing movie in their own right.

 Syrian refugee children find an old bicycle to play with